FAQ: Room lights & blinds - control both?

 The RollerNode™ LED controller comes pre-programmed, so if you like 'easy', you need to do nothing more except plug it in for normal operation, and you can stop reading right here ... but please continue reading if you would like to understand more about its capabilities.

-The Arduino system has taken the world by storm, providing sophisticated microprocessor control capabilities to non-technical artists and hobbyists.
 If you like to tinker, you can adjust the code on your PC with a simple text editor (or the free Arduino IDE software) and upload it to the controller via USB connection.
-It is very easy to do, and we encourage participation in this very practical open source microcontroller environment.
+It is very easy to do, which is why the Arduino system has taken the world by storm, providing sophisticated microprocessor control capabilities to non-technical artists and hobbyists.
+Not only are we committed to eliminating 'remote hell', we also encourage participation in this great new open source microcontroller environment.

-Many consider the Arduino to be the most influential open-source hardware movement of its time.
 The first Arduino (Italian for 'good friend') was released in 2005 by a team of very clever instructors at the Interaction Design Institute Ivrea (IDII) in Italy.
-There are thousands of free code samples and project examples on the Internet, check out the main Arduino website.
-The pre-installed code for our soft start LED dimmer will be available from our website, so that you can to modify it to suit your own needs.
+Many consider it to be the most influential open-source hardware movement of its time.
+There are quite literally thousands of free code samples and project examples on the Internet, check out the main Arduino website.
+The pre-installed code for our soft start LED dimmer will be available from our website, if you want to modify it.

-The RollerNode™ motherboard has expansion capabilities, using the very compact Arduino compatible Nano v3 microprocessor board (designed by Gravitech USA), and there is a full breakout socket on our motherboard for those of you that want to add your own custom board.
+The RollerNode™ motherboard has expansion capabilities too.
+We use the very compact Arduino compatible Nano v3 microprocessor board (designed by Gravitech USA), and there is a full breakout socket on our motherboard for those of you that want to add a custom electronics board.

 If you feel really adventuresome, the RollerNode™ motherboard form factor has been designed to accept the Gravitech Nano add-on boards you'll see on their website.
+Zigbee/Xbee wireless mesh network, anyone?
 Want to make a tiny web server?
-Zigbee/Xbee wireless mesh network, anyone?
-An mp3 player?
-There are no limits to what you can do.
+How about an mp3 player?
+The possibilities are limited only by your imagination.

-The RollerNode™ housing itself also has captive slots to hold the boards in without any fastenings (115x32mm).
-It uses high integrity screw terminal blocks for connecting inputs/outputs and power.
-The housing has mounting flanges with extra slots for additional circuit boards (see RollerNode™ housing in top picture).
+The RollerNode™ housing itself also has captive slots that allow you to slide boards in without any fastenings (115x32mm).
+It uses easy access, high integrity screw terminal blocks for connecting power and inputs/outputs.
+The system is contained in a flange mounted housing with slots that accept additional circuit boards (see RollerNode™ housing in top picture).

-There are 4 input/output terminal blocks for sensing or additional output, in addition to the 10 amp PWM output on the motherboard.
-The output transistors are rated at 75 amps; it is unlikely you'll have power issues within the 10 amp fused range.
-All of the Arduino ports are available for use at the Nano breakout socket header, so it is an excellent platform for developing your own prototypes.
+In addition to the 10 amp PWM output on the motherboard, there are 4 input/output terminal blocks for sensing or additional output, but all of the Arduino ports are available for use at the Nano breakout socket header, so it is an excellent platform for developing your own prototype boards.

-For instance, you could create a temperature sensing scenario simply by connecting a temperature sensitive resistor (thermistor) to one of the analog inputs of the Arduino Nano.
-You could monitor sunlight intensity or general light conditions by connecting an LDR (Light Dependent Resistor), also known as photo-resistor.
+You could create a temperature sensing scenario simply by connecting a temperature sensitive resistor (thermistor) to one of the analog inputs of the Arduino Nano.
+You could also monitor sunlight intensity or general light conditions by connecting an LDR (Light Dependent Resistor), also known as photo-resistor.

 When a radio command is received, the main board has power applied and the Nano is booted up, starting the LED fade up sequence.
 The microprocessor latches the power on by holding pin A0 high, then automatically kills power to itself and the motherboard after the 'off' command sequence is executed.
 You can also use a jumper to defeat the auto-off system if you need it to be constantly on.